 Case Study: So, when I inventoried the effects: irritability with family, inward rebelliousness toward public crisis recommendations, sense of hopelessness

 Getting here means you have become aware of your stress, identified the root, and inventoried the effects of your stress.
 This may happen quickly or may take more time, but either way, it’s worth the process so you don’t achieve shallow, short-lived relief that doesn’t really help.

 Here you want to be purposeful.
 Think about what you’ve learned and decide on an action that will bring you relief.
 This may not solve the entire problem, but it will help you care for yourself.
 Stress must go somewhere.
 Design an action that helps you.

 Case Study: I talked with my wife about my need for independence and how this crisis is rubbing against that (sometimes stress comes because of something pressing against our values).
 I looked for ways to exert my independence in meaningful ways.

 Every day brings opportunities for stress.
 What will you do with it?
 Try our four suggestions.

 Are you suddenly a remote worker?
 Are you struggling to feel engaged?
-Register for our webinar on April 3 at 12:00 PM ET on employee engagement tips for remote workers.
+We recorded a webinar on employee engagement tips for remote workers.